partrita/quarto-marimo/README.md

 ### Environment

 By default, marimo will use `uv` to create a new virtual environment.
-You can specify dependencies by [following our docs](https://docs.marimo.io/guides/package_reproducibility#markdown-file-support).
+You can specify dependencies by [following our docs](https://docs.marimo.io/guides/package_reproducibility#markdown-file-support) and setting the yaml `pyproject` value in your notebook.

+To disable sandboxed behavior, set `external-env: true` in your notebook yaml; this requires an active virtual environment with marimo installed.

+> [!NOTE]
+> You can add `pyproject` or `enternal-env` to your `_quarto.yml` file for global behavior

 Note, that local files are not bound to be accessible in WASM runtimes- and on web load, dependencies are installed via [`micropip`](https://github.com/pyodide/micropip).
 As such, this is mainly advised for PDF rendering, or other output formats that do not support Javascript.

-> [!NOTE]
-> You can add this to your `_quarto.yml` file for global behavior

-To disable this behavior, `external-env: true` can be set in your settings; this required both an active virtual environemtn with marimo installed.

 ---